Right on time: Djokovic questions Open clock on way to 24-0

 That was probably a reference to the way Djokovic dealt with neck and stomach issues during last week’s run to the Western & Southern Open title on the same hard courts being used for the U.S. Open.

-Djokovic played a three-set semifinal Friday, then a three-set semifinal Saturday.
+Djokovic played a three-set semifinal Friday, then a three-set final Saturday.

 But the 48 hours before facing Dzhumur, who has been ranked as high as 23rd and now is 109th, apparently were enough for a full physical recovery.